eliocamp/metR/cran-comments.md

-This is a resubmission.
-In this resubmission I've removed the dependency on an archived package.
+This patch changes a few visual tests to make them pass with the upcoming ggplot2 new version

 ## Test environments

-* local installation of Ubuntu 24.04.1 R version 4.5.0
+* local installation of Ubuntu 24.04.1 R version 4.4.2
 * Github Actions:
     - macos-latest (release)
     - windows-latest (release)